kamiltomaszk/Design-6/README.md

 ### What I have learned
 Anything interesting that I have learned from Engineering Design VI
-- First Item
+- Markdown
-- Second Item
+- QR stands for 'Quick Response'
 - Third Item

 ---